LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
 To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)

-**I STRONGLY recommend you to use Google Photos as a CDN to store your all images of your blog to speed up loading of pages.**
+ **I STRONGLY recommend you to use a CDN to speed up loading of pages.
+There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos/Google Drive.**

 ### Front-matter settings ###